How to Become a Software Engineer

 Software engineers can remain in mid-level and advanced software engineering roles as they take on larger projects, design more complex features, and mentor junior team members.
 Senior software engineers tend to lead project design, oversee teams, and handle high-level architectural decisions.

 Software engineering is a flexible field, and can lead to different careers altogether.
 Some software engineers transition to Product Management, overseeing product development.
-Sometimes software engineers find themselves in DevOps, or Data Science.
+Sometimes, software engineers find themselves in DevOps, or Data Science.
 They also have skills that lead them to Cybersecurity.

 Software engineers eventually become deep technical experts in a wide range of technologies and solutions.
 One of the strengths of becoming a software engineer is the flexibility the job offers for shaping your career in a way that aligns with your passions and goals.

-Software Engineer vs. Software Developer
+Software Engineer vs. Software Developer: What's the Difference?

 A software engineer and a software developer both create software, but their roles differ in scope and focus.
 Software engineers take a broader approach and apply engineering principles to designing, building and maintaining large-scale, complex software systems.